Jsebastian26/Jsebastian26/README.md

 ## about me:
 I'm 22 years old.

-I'm a student at riwi, I like programmaing
+- I'm a student at riwi,
+- I like programmaing
--and I play sport
+- I play sport
+- I like video games

 - 🌱 I'm currently learning Python